CGLemon/Sayuri/bash/CONFIG.md

         "NNType": "Residual",
         "MaxBoardSize": 19,         # The max size in the self-play game.
 It is
                                     # OK if this value greater than training games.
-                                    # But set a small size can improve the training
+                                    # But to set it as small size can improve the
-                                    # performance.
+                                    # training performance.

         "ResidualChannels": 128,    # Channel size of residual.
         "PolicyExtract": 24,        # Channel size of policy head.